rikgj/Kattis/README.md

 # Kattis
- My work at some of the Kattis challanges
+ My solution to some of the Kattis challanges